States ramp up for biggest vaccination effort in US history - The Boston Globe

 Advertisement

-Pfizer also boosted hopes this week, saying early data suggests its vaccine is 90% effective.
+Pfizer also boosted hopes this week, saying early data suggests its vaccine is 90 percent effective.
 But the good news came in one of the grimmest weeks of the pandemic so far.
-Deaths, hospitalizations and new infections are surging across the U.S. — and turning up the pressure to get the vaccine effort right.
+Deaths, hospitalizations, and new infections are surging across the United States — and turning up the pressure to get the vaccine effort right.

 In Philadelphia, the health department is counting how many health care workers and others would be among the first in line.
 In Louisiana, officials are planning a remote exercise this week to play out different scenarios exploring how the process might unfold.